-The purposes of the valuation are to measure the Plan's funding progress and to determine the Actuarially Determined Contribution for the calendar years ending December 31, 2022 and December 31, 2023.
+The purposes of the valuation are to measure the Plan's funding progress and to determine the Actuarially Determined Contribution for the calendar years ending December 31, 2024 and December 31, 2025.
 This report should not be relied on for any purpose other than the purposes described herein.
 Determinations of financial results, associated with the benefits described in this report, for purposes other than those identified above may be significantly different.
-This report does not satisfy GASB Statement No. 75.
+This report does not include actuarial information needed to satisfy reporting requirements under Governmental Accounting Standards Board (GASB) Statement No. 75.